2022 Mitsubishi Eclipse Cross Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 The 2022 Mitsubishi Eclipse Cross sees a lot of nice additions for the new generation, especially the changes made to the infotainment and safety features.
 However, the base engine needed some alterations.
 A higher-powered option for the higher trim levels would be nice to see, especially if it could balance power with fuel efficiency.

-Note: All Mitsubishi Eclipse Cross MSRP, invoice and dealer cost dollar figures above are approximate amounts.
-Prices are subject to change without notice.
+Note: All Mitsubishi Eclipse Cross MSRP, invoice and dealer cost dollar figures above are subject to change without notice.

 A note about rebates: Most rebates are subtracted from the "on the road" figure.
 In most cases, you can have the rebate if you are arranging your own financing or you are paying cash.
 If you decide to use the manufacturer’s low interest financing, you do not usually get the rebate.
 Ask your dealer for details.